Cazeresia

-Cazeresia is a genus of leaf beetles in the subfamily Eumolpinae.
-It contains only one species, Cazeresia montana, found at 1,450 m and above on Mount Humboldt in the South Province of New Caledonia.
+Cazeresia is a genus of leaf beetles in the subfamily Eumolpinae that is endemic to New Caledonia.
+After recent revision, it now contains several species, many only recently described.
+It previously contained only one species, Cazeresia montana, found at 1,450 m and above on Mount Humboldt in the South Province of New Caledonia.
 Adults of C. montana were found on Dracophyllum involucratum, a species of plant in the family Epacridaceae.
 According to Jolivet et al. (2005), most probably the larvae feed on the roots of this plant.

+Etymology

 The genus is named after Sylvie Cazères, an assistant to the Pocquereux entomological group from the Institut Agronomique néo-Calédonien.
 Sylvie Cazères collected specimens of C. montana and other species of leaf beetles.